 If you’re looking to build a property investment portfolio then you will need to master finding the right deals.
 You might choose to work with an estate agent, auction or even directly with the homeowner or vendor but one thing’s for sure, you’ll need a lot of leads coming in to get your pick of the best houses.

-Now this could be finding properties via an estate agent, auction or even direct with the homeowner (vendor), but one thing’s for sure, you’ll need a solid/regular flow of leads coming in, so you can choose properties that are right for your criteria.
+Now, this could be finding properties via an estate agent, auction or even directly with the homeowner (vendor), but one thing’s for sure, you’ll need a solid/regular flow of leads coming in, so you can choose properties that are right for your criteria.

-To source these types of deals you could use leaflet drops, newspaper adverts, online marketing, heck even simply replying to classified ad’s on gumtree is all part of the mix in finding properties directly.
+To source these types of deals you could use leaflet drops, newspaper adverts, online marketing, heck even simply replying to ads on Gumtree is all part of the mix in finding properties directly.

 Once you start generating these leads, the upside is often 'off the market' properties provide the best deals.

 However, when it comes to negotiating, it’s a whole different ball game when you compare; how to negotiate the price of a house when dealing with an estate agent to buying a home directly with a homeowner.

 Now to go into minute detail on this topic (as it’s a pretty in-depth process) would be hard to do fully in just one article...